 One of the biggest challenges for nurses who are not in a relationship is being alone.
 This is especially true for those who are newly-divorced or living far away from family.

-Being alone is a challenge for many much more to nurse relationships.
-This challenge may loom especially large during this season for nurses working the holidays, living far away from family, single or newly divorced.
-Holidays are a time to share love and many people end up feeling depressed when they do not have people around with whom to share love.
+After all, this season is a time to share love—many people end up feeling depressed when they do not have people to share that love with.
 If you are in this situation, what can you do to make the holidays joyous rather than depressing?

 The key phrase here is 'share love'.
 Too often, people think in terms of getting love rather than giving and sharing their love.
 They don't realize that it is the act of giving their love that is so very fulfilling.

-One of my patient's named Gail had grown up very lonely in an emotionally distant family, with parents who did not freely give their love and relatives who were also cold and distant.
-She had married an emotionally distant man and after 7 years of more loneliness, had decided to leave him.
+One of my patients named Gail had grown up very lonely in an emotionally distant family.
+Her parents did not freely give their love and other relatives were also cold and distant.
+She ended up marrying an emotionally distant man and after 7 years of more loneliness, decided to leave him.
 This was her first holiday season alone.

-Nurses, no matter what your relationship situation is, you can always share your love with others.
-Instead of feeling alone and lonely this holiday season, open your heart to giving.
-There are many people and animals out there who would welcome your love.
+As these stories show, you can always share your love with others.
+Instead of feeling alone and lonely this holiday season, open your heart to giving and volunteering.
+While you may be a nurse who’s not in a relationship, there are many people and even animals out there who would welcome your love.